xyzshantaram/FlashlightOverlay/README.md

 Copyright © 2021 Siddharth Singh

-This is free, open-source software under the MIT license
+This is free, open-source software under the MIT license.